Crafting Synthetic Realities: Examining Visual Realism and Misinformation Potential of Photorealistic AI-Generated Images: Results

-Photorealistic AIGIs exhibit high levels of aesthetic features on both Instagram and Twitter, with 98.0\% of Twitter photorealistic AIGIs and 93.0\% of Instagram photorealistic AIGIs being colored images.
-Additionally, over 92\% of photorealistic AIGIs on both platforms display high image quality.
+Photorealistic AIGIs also exhibit high levels of aesthetic features on both Instagram and Twitter.
+98.0\% of Twitter photorealistic AIGIs and 93.0\% of Instagram photorealistic AIGIs are colored images, and over 92\% of photorealistic AIGIs on both platforms display high perceived image quality.